mhibbins/mhibbins.github.io/docs/_pages/research.md

 Our research applies primarily theoretical and computational approaches to understand the role that genomes play in macroevolutionary patterns and processes.

-### Detecting and characterizing introgression using genomic data
+### Inferring complex histories of speciation and introgression
 &nbsp;
 ![Figure 3 from Hibbins & Hahn 2019 (Genetics)](../images/research_1.jpg)